James J. Winebrake, Ph.D.

 University of North Carolina Wilmington, Provost and Vice Chancellor of Academic Affairs, July 2020 to present.

-Leading the Academic Affairs Division on a campus of ~18,000 students (~14,500 undergraduates and ~3,500 graduates) and ~1,200 faculty (~750 full-time and ~450 part-time).
-The Division includes four Colleges (Arts & Sciences, Business, Education, and Health & Human Services), eight functional areas (Global Partnerships and International Education; Graduate Education and Lifelong Learning; Community Engagement and Impact; Institutional Research and Planning; Research and Innovation; Student Engagement, Enrollment, and Retention; Teaching, Learning, and Library Services; Undergraduate Education and Faculty Affairs), and the Center for Marine Sciences.
-A main focus of this position is to develop strategic initiatives that advance this large, public, research university’s evolution as a Doctoral University with High Research Activity, including the expanding Ph.D. degrees; supporting sponsored research, scholarship, and creative work; engaging with the community in meaningful ways; enhancing diversity, equity, and inclusion on campus, including the recruitment and retention of diverse faculty and students; improving remote instruction, especially given the impacts of the COVID pandemic on student learning and course delivery; expanding the university’s global footprint; building a new strategic plan for the university's future; and developing budgeting and planning models that help provide sustainable and strategically situated resources to programs, faculty, students, and staff.
+Leading the Academic Affairs Division on a campus of ~18,800 students (~15,200 undergraduates and ~3,600 graduates) and ~1,250 faculty (~800 full-time and ~450 part-time).
+The Division includes five colleges (Business; Education; Health & Human Services; Humanities, Social Sciences, and the Arts; and Science & Engineering), seven functional areas (Global Partnerships and International Education; Graduate Education and Lifelong Learning; Institutional Research and Planning; Research and Innovation; Student Engagement, Enrollment, and Retention; Teaching, Learning, and Library Services; and Undergraduate Education and Faculty Affairs), and the Center for Marine Sciences.
+A main focus of this position is to develop strategic initiatives that advance UNCW as a Doctoral University with High Research Activity, including expanding UNCW's academic portfolio; increasing sponsored research activity; engaging with the community in meaningful ways; fundraising and cultivating donors to support university initiatives; working with legislators on key state-wide initiatives; building new facilities to support the academic mission of the university; expanding the university’s global footprint; building and implementing a new strategic plan for the university's future; and developing budgeting and planning systems that provide sustainable and strategically situated resources to programs, faculty, students, and staff.

 Professor & Dean, rochester institute of technology, Rochester, NY